Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Introduction

 \textbf{Main result (Theorem \ref{theorem:undecidability_spectral_gap}).} Consider a quantum spin system where the spins are sitting on the midpoints of the edges of the square lattice (see Figure~\ref{fig:lattice_system}).
-For this lattice, we construct a family, indexed by a parameter $n\in\mathbb{N}$, of one-body $h^{(i)}(n)$ and 4-body plaquette interactions $h^{(i,j,k,l)}(n)$, with the property that every $h^{(i,j,k,l)}(n)$ is invariant under cyclic permutation of the indices.
-Then, the spectral gap problem for the family of local translation invariant Hamiltonians $H(n)$ constructed from such interactions is still an undecidable problem.
+For this lattice, there exists a family, indexed by a parameter $n\in\mathbb{N}$, of one-body $h^{(i)}(n)$ and 4-body plaquette interactions $h^{(i,j,k,l)}(n)$, with the property that every $h^{(i,j,k,l)}(n)$ is invariant under cyclic permutation of the indices.
+Then, the spectral gap problem for the family of local translation invariant Hamiltonians $H(n)$ constructed from such interactions is an undecidable problem.

+The relaxation of the problem from 2-body to 4-body interactions is crucial for our result, and we leave as an open question whether the undecidability result still holds for rotationally symmetric 2-body interactions.

 Our construction relies heavily on the one from \cite{Cubitt2015}, but we modify it in important and crucial ways in order to obtain a symmetric model at the end.
-A summary of the main differences from the previous construction is the following:
+A summary of the key points and main differences from the previous construction is the following:

 \begin{enumerate} \item An encoding of a Quantum Turing Machine (QTM) into a 1D spin Hamiltonian, whose ground state energy on a finite chain of size $L$ with open boundary conditions depends on the behavior of the QTM.
 In particular, if the QTM halts on space less than $O(L)$ and time less than $O(c^L)$, the ground state energy is $0$.
 Otherwise, it has energy larger than $c^{-L}$.